Who We Are arrow

 The NSW Legislative Council Inquiry was established in July 2023 to inquire into and report on the equity, accessibility and appropriate delivery of outpatient and community mental health care in NSW.

-The wide-ranging Inquiry will examine a broad scoop of issues related to mental health in NSW.
+The wide-ranging Inquiry examines a broad scoop of issues related to mental health in NSW.

 In response to the Inquiry, MHCC sought feedback from the sector on the issues raised in the terms of reference.
 These perspectives have formed the basis of our submission to the Inquiry.